coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-maintenance/checking-stake-pool-rewards.md

-# 🪄 Checking Stake Pool Rewards
+# :shortcake: Checking Stake Pool Rewards

 After the epoch is over and assuming you successfully minted blocks, check with this: